scottjason/design-this/this-bind/README.md

 ------------------------------------------------------------------------
 **1. default binding**

-The catch-all default where a function is invoked with no special attachements or references. **this** in this case becomes the glovbal scope.
+The catch-all default where a function is invoked with no special attachments or references. **this** in this case becomes the global scope.
 In other words, a standalone function invocation.

-_( see examples for **strict mode*** and default binding )_
 ------------------------------------------------------------------------
 **2. implicit binding**